VOLUNTEERPROGRAMS

 Summer Programs

-Eat Your Words Camp
+Eat Your Words Camp (Elementary)

 Calling all food enthusiasts, writers, and those who relish the art of dining!
 If you have a passion for food and a talent for storytelling, this workshop is calling your name.
 Join a team of renowned chefs and fellow food lovers for an engaging series of workshops aimed at honing your writing skills while tantalizing your taste buds.
 Over the course of a week, you'll learn the craft of crafting compelling food reviews, sample the finest culinary offerings the city has to offer, and create written works that will be savored by foodies and chefs throughout Chicago.
 Come embark on this delicious journey where every word is as satisfying as every bite!
+The EYW Camp for elementary school runs from July 15th - 18th from 9am-3pm.

-SIGN UP HERE
+SIGN UP CLOSED

 Pencil icon